 Texas: No. The initial DUA application must be filed by telephone through one of seven Texas Tele-Centers.
 The disaster assistance period begins with the first week following the date that the major disaster begins.
 Eligibility for DUA benefits will be determined on a week-to-week basis.
-For each week a DUA claim is filed, the reason for being unemployed must be as a direct result of the disaster.
+For each week a DUA claim is filed, the reason for being unemployed must be as a direct result of the Copyright © 2025 Fisher Phillips LLP.
+All Rights Reserved. week a DOA claim is filed, the reason for being unemployed must be as a unect result of the disaster.
 DUA benefits may not be paid for any week of unemployment that is more than 26 weeks after the declaration date of the disaster.